These steps might not cover your specific issue and are not comprehensive.

 5. Test with no audio driver

 You can isolate issues with audio devices by starting Logic Pro X with no audio driver.
 Press and hold the Control key immediately after Logic Pro X starts to open.
-A dialog asking whether you wish to launch audio drivers will appear.
-Click "No" and see if Logic Pro X starts up normally.
+A dialog asking whether you wish to launch the Core Audio Driver will appear.
+Click "Don't launch" and see if Logic Pro X starts up normally.
 If Logic Pro X launches with no audio driver, check with the audio device manufacture for an updated driver.
 There could also be an issue with an Audio Unit plug-in.
-For more information see Logic Pro, Logic Express, MainStage: Disable or remove Audio Unit plug-ins to troubleshoot issues.
+Learn more about disabling or removing Audio Unit plug-ins to fix issues.

 6. Test using the computer's built-in audio hardware